Big Mood: Production

 The production was originally entitled Super Close.
 It is produced by Georgie Fallon for Dancing Ledge Productions.
 It was written and created by Camilla Whitehill and directed by Rebecca Asher.
-Lotte Beasley Mestriner will executive produce with Laurence Bowen and Chris Carey.
+Lotte Beasley Mestriner executive produced with Laurence Bowen and Chris Carey.
 Channel 4 released a first look image from filming in April 2023.
 The cast includes comedy actresses Sally Phillips, Amy Gledhill and Freya Parker, with a guest appearance from Joanna Page, playing herself.

-A second season was confirmed by Channel 4 in February 2025.
+A second series was confirmed by Channel 4 in February 2025.

 Broadcast

-Big Mood was first broadcast in the United Kingdom on Channel 4 on 28 March 2024 with all episodes released on its streaming service.
+Big Mood was first broadcast in the United Kingdom on Channel 4 on 28 March 2024, with all episodes released on its streaming service.
 In Australia, the series started streaming on Stan from 29 March 2024.
-In the United States and Canada, Big Mood was launched on Tubi on April 19, 2024.
+In the United States and Canada, Big Mood was launched on Tubi on 19 April 2024.

 Home media

 Big Mood was released on UK Region 2 DVD by Dazzler Media on 15 July 2024.